Menu

 Reception 'Harder to Read and Spell' words

-The words on green bricks are words that your child can sound out and are commonly used (high frequency) words.
-The words on red bricks are 'tricky' or harder to read and spell words which you cannot sound out to read.
+The words on green bricks are examples of words that your child can sound out and are commonly used (high frequency) words.

 Number formation video